MonicaCabreraP/old_ATACseq_Explained/sections/02_ReadQC_ATAC.md

 > The reads that we displayed above are encoded using Phred 33 (Illumina 1.9), can you estimate how good the base calls are based on the map above ?

-# Quality control
+## Results

-We will use the [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool to perform basis quality assessment of the raw reads.
 This tools give us the following information -

 - [Basic Statistics](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/1%20Basic%20Statistics.html)
 - [Per base sequence quality](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html)